getbraincloud/braincloud-docs/docs/api/2_capi/relay/getcxidfornetid.md

 # GetCxIdForNetId
 ## Overview
-Returns the netId associated with a connection Id.
+Returns the RTT connection Id associated with a netId.

 ## Usage